 View LEDs location — View LEDs

 To view a diagram of the location of the LEDs on the selected hardware board, click the View LEDs location button.

 1 (default) | list of integers in the range [1, n]

-For example, if you select
+board.
+For example, if you set this parameter to

 shows four LED ports.